gainwell-ohio/spbm/docs/Infectious_Disease_Agents/Antibiotics/antibiotics-tetracyclines.md

     -   History of unacceptable/toxic side effects to medications not requiring prior approval
 3. If the infection is caused by an organism resistant to medications not requiring prior approval, then may approve the requested medication.
     -   Note diagnosis and any culture and sensitivity reports

-## Additional Information to Aid in the Final Decision

-If the patient is completing a course of therapy with a medication requiring prior approval, which was initiated in the hospital, then may approve the requested medication to complete the course of therapy.

 ## Formulary